 Vultr Docs is a knowledge base for the Vultr community, and we appreciate your submissions!
-To ensure the highest-quality information, we have a thorough review process.
+We have a thorough review process to ensure the highest-quality information.
 Please review this guide and the other program resources carefully.

 - Articles must be in English, with proper spelling and grammar.
 See our style guide for more information.

 - You must submit original content.
 Do not plagiarize from other Vultr Docs or other sites.

 - Articles submitted to Vultr are exclusive to the Vultr Docs program.
 Do not republish the article on other websites, communities, or knowledge archives, before or after submission to Vultr, with or without modification.

 - After payment, the content becomes the property of Vultr.
-We may re-write and reuse the content as needed, or rewrite to improve readability.
+We may reuse the content as needed, or rewrite to improve readability.

 - Do not mention other providers that offer similar services to Vultr.

 - Use a minimum number of URL links to resources outside of Vultr Docs.

 - Violations of any program rules may lead to suspension from the Docs program and disqualify future submissions.

 Users reading your articles are primarily interested in server administration and applications.
 Our documentation library consists of these major categories: